cxyphoenix/learngit/readme.txt

 Git is a distributed version control system.
-Git is free software distributed under the GPL..
+Git is a free software distributed under the GPL..
 Git has a mutable index called stage.
 Git tracks  changes of changes. what is your name?